Is Grammarly Worth It for College Students?

 For example, elderly is now a word that’s better left in the past.
 The terms older adults and older people are better choices (source).

-Since Grammarly Premium is updated periodically, it’ll help you save face by alerting you if you’re using an offensive word.
-Whew!
-Thanks, Grammarly Premium! 😊
+Since Grammarly Pro is updated periodically, it will help you save face by alerting you to offensive words.

-I hope this article has allowed you to see why Grammarly is well worth it for college students.
-Getting the free version is a no-brainer; paying for the premium version can be done based on budget and need.
+I hope this article has allowed you to see why Grammarly is worth it for college students.
+Getting Grammarly Free will likely be to your advantage, while paying for Grammarly Pro depends on your budget and needs.

 I hope your future writing endeavors are fulfilling and enjoyable!